timeray/Faraday/README.md

 # Faraday
-Modelling of Faraday rotation in ionosphere
+Modelling of Faraday rotation of linearly polarized waves when propagate through the ionosphere.